sandialabs/wiretap/README.md

 #### Configure

 Configure Wiretap from the client machine.
-Remember, `--endpoint` is how the server machine should reach the client and `--routes` determines which traffic is routed through Wiretap.
+Remember, `--endpoint` is how the server machine should reach the client (IP:port) and `--routes` determines which traffic is routed through Wiretap.

-* `--endpoint` needs to be the client address and the default WireGuard port: `10.1.0.2:51820`
+* `--endpoint` needs to be the client address and listening port: `10.1.0.2:51820`
+* If no `--port` is specified, the client config will use the same port specified in the `endpoint` argument as the listening port.
+In this example, that would be 51820.
 * `--routes` needs to be the subnet of the target network: `10.2.0.0/16`.
 But there is also an IPv6 subnet, so we should also put `fd:2::/64`.
 If you just wanted to route traffic to the target host, you could put `10.2.0.4/32` here instead

 ```bash